 The view of heaven presented above is that of traditional Islam, both Sunni and Shia.
 It’s not merely that of “fundamentalist Islam,” a rather slippery term.
 Rather, it’s held by the vast majority of Muslims worldwide.

-As mentioned above, Sufis typically spiritualize—almost Christianize—heaven’s sex.
+As mentioned above, some Sufis spiritualize—almost Christianize—heaven’s sex.
 Modernists also present a different view of heaven, one that fits with their commitment to monogamy and gender equality.

 This discussion raises many questions, all of which must be explored in future articles: